 - An impressive six local cities have committed to securing 100 percent renewable energy by 2035 or sooner, with the first local Community Choice program to do so launched this summer.

-- Efforts to address sea level rise have grown from a 2012 San Diego Bay Sea Level Rise Adaptation Strategy to almost all our 10 coastal cities and the Port actively planning for sea level rise as part of a Resilient Coastlines effort with the San Diego Regional Climate Collaborative.
+- Efforts to address sea level rise have grown from a 2012 San Diego Bay Sea Level Rise Adaptation Strategy to almost all of our 10 coastal cities, the Port and the Airport Authority actively planning for sea level rise as part of a Resilient Coastlines effort with the San Diego Regional Climate Collaborative.

 - Our region is investing in more resilient, local water supplies through projects such as Pure Water San Diego which will supply one-third of the city of San Diego’s water by 2035.